-All travellers travelling to the Meningitis belt in Africa are recommended to be immunized with the vaccine.
+All travelers travelling to the Meningitis belt in Africa are recommended to be immunized with the vaccine.
 Wondering whether the meningococcal vaccine is needed for your trip to Africa?
 Call us today and we would be more than happy to help you.

 Meningococcal vaccine for Hajj Pilgrimage

-The Meningococcal vaccine covering covers the A, C, Y, and W135. the Saudi Arabian Ministry made the vaccine mandatory and requires proof of vaccination (against quadrivalent ACWY strains of meningitis on a valid International Certificate of Vaccination) in order to issue for visas for to Hajj or Umrah.
+The Meningococcal vaccine covering covers the A, C, Y, and W135.
+The Saudi Arabian Ministry made the vaccine mandatory and requires proof of vaccination (against quadrivalent ACWY strains of meningitis on a valid International Certificate of Vaccination) in order to issue visas to to Hajj or Umrah.
 Additionally, Hajjis must receive their meningococcal conjugate vaccination no more than 5 years before arrival.
 Travelling to Saudi Arabia and need to receive the meningitis vaccine with proof of vaccination for your visa entry?, Call us today to come in and have the vaccine administered for you.